FastConnect: With an Oracle Partner

 - Depending on the situation, you might also have access to the BGP session information for the virtual circuit and thus can change it.

-If your virtual circuit is working and in the PROVISIONED state before you edit it, be aware that changing any of the properties besides the name, bandwidth, and public prefixes (for a public virtual circuit) causes the virtual circuit's state to switch to PROVISIONING and may cause the related BGP session to go down.
-After Oracle re-provisions the virtual circuit, its state returns to PROVISIONED.
-Make sure you confirm that the associated BGP session is back up.
+If a virtual circuit is working and in the PROVISIONED state before you edit it, be aware that changing any of the properties besides the name, bandwidth, and public prefixes (for a public virtual circuit) causes the virtual circuit's state to switch to PROVISIONING and might cause the related BGP session to go down.
+After Oracle reprovisions the virtual circuit, its state returns to PROVISIONED.
+Confirm that the associated BGP session is back up.

-- Open the navigation menu and click Networking.
-Under Customer connectivity, click FastConnect.
+- Open the navigation menu and select Networking.
+Under Customer connectivity, select FastConnect.

-- Select the compartment where the connection resides, and then click the connection to view its details.
+- Select the compartment where the connection resides, and then select the connection to view its details.

-- Click Edit and make your changes.
+- Select Edit and make changes.
 Avoid entering confidential information.

-- (Optional) To temporarily deactivate a virtual circuit, click Deactivate.
-To re-activate the circuit, click Activate.
+- (Optional) To temporarily deactivate a virtual circuit, select Deactivate.
+To reactivate the circuit, select Activate.
 Deactivating the virtual circuit suspends the BGP session and traffic flow without otherwise changing the settings for the virtual circuit.

-Also terminate the connection with the partner, or else the partner may continue to bill you.
+Also terminate the connection with the partner, or else the partner might continue to bill you.

-- Open the navigation menu and click Networking.
-Under Customer connectivity, click FastConnect.
+- Open the navigation menu and select Networking.
+Under Customer connectivity, select FastConnect.

-- Select the compartment where the connection resides, and then click the connection to view its details.
+- Select the compartment where the connection resides, and then select the connection to view its details.

 - Confirm when prompted.